SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/computecanada.rst

     ./maketools -n REBUILD_NEMO -m X64_CEDAR

-To build a configuration other than :kbd:`SalishSea`, replace :kbd:`SalishSea` with the name of the configuration to be built, e.g. :kbd:`SOG`:
+To build a configuration other than :kbd:`SalishSea`, replace :kbd:`SalishSea` with the name of the configuration to be built, e.g. :kbd:`SMELT`:

 .. code-block:: bash

     cd $HOME/MEOPAR/NEMO-3.6-code/NEMOGCM/CONFIG
-    ./makenemo -n SOG -m X64_CEDAR -j 8
+    ./makenemo -n SMELT -m X64_CEDAR -j 8

 Prepare and Execute Runs